 The TDOs deny the subjects from participating in transactions which involve items subject to the EAR for 180 days (BIS has the option to extend/renew after that time, and has done so, as noted above).
-Specifically, the TDOs prohibit these airlines from engaging in any transactions or other dealings that the EAR.
+Specifically, the TDOs prohibit these airlines from engaging in any transactions or other dealings that involve items subject to the EAR - which greatly restricts their ability to acquire or otherwise deal in US-origin goods or goods that contain more than 25% controlled US-origin content.
+The TDOs also prohibit third parties from engaging in certain activity when it involves a TDO entity and items subject to the EAR.